MLVETDevelopers/mlvet/README.md

 # Machine Learning Video Editing Toolkit

+## About the App
+The Machine Learning Video Editing Toolkit (MLVET for short) is a desktop application which allows users to edit their videos via a transcription of the video audio.
+This transcription is produced with a machine learning model, and users are given the option to transcribe both online (with AssemblyAI) and offline (with VOSK).
+For more information and to install the app, visit the MLVET landing page https://www.mlvet.app/

 ## Dependencies

 Supported Hardware - Windows - Mac (Intel) - Mac (ARM) - Linux